steffenbusch/caddy-basicauth-totp/README.md

 This plugin introduces additional authentication steps within Caddy configurations:

 - **TOTP Authentication**: Requires users to enter a valid TOTP code in addition to basic auth credentials.
-- **Session Management**: Allows configurable inactivity-based session expiration and IP-based session validation to prevent session hijacking.
+- **JWT-based session management** with configurable inactivity-based expiration and IP-based session validation to prevent session hijacking.

-- **Logout Support**: Provides a custom logout endpoint that clears the 2FA session, enabling users to securely log out of the 2FA session. **Note:** This does not log the user out of Basic Authentication, as Basic Auth sessions are managed separately by the browser and are not affected by the 2FA logout.
+Instead of server-side session management, this module uses JWTs stored in cookies to manage sessions.
+This approach simplifies session handling and no sessions are lost when Caddy is reloaded or restarted.
+However, this approach is less secure than server-side session management, as JWTs are not invalidated or blacklisted.
+To mitigate risks, the module uses IP binding to ensure that the JWT is only valid for the client IP address that created it.
+If the client IP changes, the JWT cookie is removed and the user must re-authenticate.

 ### Authentication Flow